Riden15/Computational-Intelligence/Lab 4/peer review/PeerReview1_Lab4.md

 [[1,0,0], [0,1,0], [0,0,1]] will become ((1,0,0), (0,1,0), (0,0,1)).
 In this way, in my opinion, it is slightly easier
 to work with and also more intuitive.

-Changing the learning rate at each epoch is also excellent.
+Changing the exploration rate at each epoch is also excellent.
 I think this step improves the player and not just a little.
 I hadn't really thought of this, so thank you very much for this addition, I will definitely use it for the project.

 ## Ending